Arshdeep-singh-chahal/Sybau/README.md

 Sybau

-A minimal Linux package that immediately shuts your PC's B***h A** up when executed.
+A minimal Linux package that immediately shuts your PC's B___h A$$ up when executed.
 Intended for scripting, automation, or fun — **not** for accidental use.

 > ⚠️ This will power off your system immediately.
 Be careful!